CyprusCodes/xest/documentation/docs/seed-generator.md

 In the **XEST** framework there is an option to link two tables, which you can do from your command line after choosing your first table **XEST** framework asks you;

+---
-`Would you like to seed another table?
-(Y/n)`
+:question: Would you like to seed another table?
+(Y/N)

-If you want to seed another table you can type `y` and press enter, if not type `n` and press enter.
+If you want to seed another table you can type **Y** and press enter, if not type **N** and press enter.

-If `Y`, it asks you which table you would like to select, apart from the one selected before.
+If **Y**, it asks you which table you would like to select, apart from the one selected before.

+---

 Then asking

-`How many seed records do you want to create?(1)`
+:question: How many seed records do you want to create?(1)

 This will generate optional seed generators for each column.
 It will migrate a dummy seed data within your database, which you can test from your MYSQL Workbench or BeeKeeper Studio.